CROSS NEW HAMPSHIRE ADVENTURE TRAIL

 ON road alternate route Westward - Bath to woodsville

 There is another scenic alternate all paved hilly road route that goes from BATH to LISBON.
 Try this route on a paved road as an alternative to the rail trail.
-There is a hefty climb at first, but it is an enjoyable ride with a fun downhill!
+There is a climb at first, but it is an enjoyable ride with a fun downhill!
 If you are doing an out/back, perhaps use it to go east from Bath to Lisbon, then on your way back, ride the rail trail all the way.

 On Road Alternate Route: Eastward - Bath to Lisbon